collaborativebioinformatics/isocomp/README.md

 ## Goals

-The goal of this project is to algorithmically characterize the "unique" (differing) isoforms between 2-3 samples using high-quality assembled isoforms.
+The goal of this project is to algorithmically characterize the "unique" (differing) isoforms between any number of samples using high-quality assembled isoforms.

 ## Methods